Saviskar/jarvis/README.md

 Ever had a midnight idea that just wouldn’t let you sleep? 🌙

 I was scrolling through Instagram recently and saw a few reels of people clapping to trigger their smart home setups.
-It immediately hit that nostalgia button—taking me back to the first time I watched Iron Man and dreamed of having my own JARVIS.
+It immediately hit that nostalgia button taking me back to the first time I watched Iron Man and dreamed of having my own JARVIS.

 Instead of tossing and turning, I decided to hop onto my Linux machine and build my own version.